 Click on the link to your school's official application requirements page.
 On Amherst's "First-Year Applicants" page, there's a section about standardized test results that looks like this:

 Amherst recommends that applicants submit all test results.
 Since the school doesn't say "require," it looks like you can send your best ACT score.
-I'd check another page just to make sure, though.
+It's still a good idea to check another page just to make sure, though.

 If there's nothing on Score Choice or all scores on your school's "First-Year Requirements" page, find a Testing Policies or FAQ page to see whether there's any more info about it.
 Here are some questions to look out for on an FAQ page:

 - Do you accept SAT Score Choice?